nowsecure/r2frida/README.md

 ## Description

-This is a self-contained plugin for [radare2](https://www.radare.org) that allows to instrument remote processes using [frida](https://www.frida.re).
+Self-contained plugin for [radare2](https://www.radare.org) that ships [frida](https://www.frida.re) and allows to instrument local or remote processes using r2 commands instead (but not limited to) Frida scripts.

-The radare project brings a complete toolchain for reverse engineering, providing well maintained functionalities and extend its features with other programming languages and tools.
+The radare project provides a complete toolchain for reverse engineering, it's actively maintained and it is providing well maintained functionalities and extend its features with other programming languages and tools.

 Frida is a dynamic instrumentation toolkit that makes it easy to inspect and manipulate running processes by injecting your own JavaScript, and